juvelas/juvelas.github.io/_pages/publications.md

 * Vásquez-Restrepo, J.D., Ochoa-Ochoa, L., Flores-Villela, O. & __Velasco, J.A__ Size does matter: Assessing geographical patterns in body size among New World squamates (Reptilia: Squamata).
 Submitted to Functional Ecology.

 * Vásquez-Restrepo, J.D & __Velasco, J.A__ Little great travelers: assessing the present and future colonization suitability areas of the Indo-Pacific Gecko Hemidactylus garnotii (Squamata: Gekkonidae).
 Submitted to Perspectives in Ecology and Conservation.

-* Estrada, F., Mendoza-Ponce, A., Murray, G., Calderón-Bustamante, O., Botzen, W., de León, T. & __Velasco, J.A__ Model emulators for the assessment of regional impacts and risks of climate change: a case study of rainfed maize production in Mexico.
-Submitted to Frontiers Environmental Science.

 * Hidaldo-Licona, L. F., Flores-Villela, O. & __Velasco, J.A__  Climatic niche differentiation and paleodistribution of the longtail alpine garter snake complex Thamnophis scalaris (Squamata: Colubridae): Holocene refugia in the Mexican highlands.
 Submitted to Frontiers in Biogeography.